aveoscarJack/AI-Productivity-Assistant/README.md

 ### 5. Open the application

-Open your browser and visit:
+Visit the application in your browser:

 ```
 http://localhost:5173